yyqgituser/sim/README.md

  #gcc hello.o
  Except the .o file, simc also generate file hello.ll which include the IR code.

- If you want to build Sim for windows, you need install [MinGW](http://www.mingw.org/) and tools.
+ If you want to build Sim for windows, you need install [MinGW](http://www.mingw.org/) and other tools.